 The owners have indicated that there was previously a shared dock located on the property line between Lots 2 and 3 of Plan 26543.
 Lot 3 is located to the east of the subject property (Lot 2).
-The original dock was fixed with pilings and was approximately 92 m in upward facing surface area.
+The original dock was fixed with pilings and was approximately 92 m2 in upward facing surface area.
 The owner advised that this original dock came loose from the pilings and floated away during a high water event last year.
 He initially applied to have a fixed dock of the same size to be located in front of his property.
-However, after some discussion with staff the upward facing surface area of the platform was scaled back to 37.9 m.
+However, after some discussion with staff the upward facing surface area of the platform was scaled back to 37.9 m2.
 It is noted that the length of the dock including the walkway and finger would be just over 34 metres.
-New pilings would be used as part of the dock constructed of aluminum with composite decking and is basing his design on the other existing docks in the neighbourhood.
+New pilings would be used as part of the dock construction and the old pilings removed.
+The owner has advised that the new dock would be constructed of aluminum with composite decking and is basing his design on the other existing docks in the neighbourhood.
 He also advised that he is able to purchase some used sections of dock that he would like to use to cut costs and this has been factored into the design.

 The majority of the properties along Swanbeach Road on the north side of the point have fixed docks with long walkways while the majority of the properties along Swanshore Road on the south side of the point have floating docks.
 Many of these docks have been in place for a long time.
 The owner has advised that a fixed dock is required due to the geography of the area and the dramatic lake level fluctuations experienced.
-He would like to have a finger on the dock for boat mooring purposes (without the finger the proposed dock size would be 29.7 m).
+He would like to have a finger on the dock for boat mooring purposes (without the finger the proposed dock size would be 29.7 m2).
 The subject property is considerably wider than many of the properties to the east resulting in more space between the docks on this section of beach.
 The site plan indicates that the proposed dock would be placed in accordance with the required setbacks from adjacent properties.